zenseact/zmbt-framework/docs/user-guide/expressions.md

  - `keyword(expression...)`: keyword with parameters (*not yet an evaluation call*).

-Both `keyword` forms yield a `Expression` object with an `eval` method, used by the framework at runtime, and `literal` is converted implicitly in corrresponding context.
+Both `keyword` forms yield a `Expression` object with an `eval` method, used by the framework at runtime, and `literal` is converted implicitly in corresponding context.

 In addition to verbose `keyword(expression...)` notation the Expression API provides syntactic sugar in form of shortcut infix and prefix operators: